 If you fail to appear at a scheduled court date for or a felony case, the prosecution will charge you with an additional felony.
 If convicted, you can face a minimum fine of $5,000 and a county jail or state prison sentence.

 Lessem, Newstat & Tooson, LLP is here to help you make sure your rights are protected if you are facing a bench or arrest warrant.
-Please call us today at (800) 462-7160 or contact us online to request a free case review.
+Please call our Ventura criminal defense attorneys today at (800) 462-7160 or contact us online to request a free case review.